jakelevi1996/retempl/README.md

 ## Discussion

-- What is the meaning, significance, and potential impact of the results?
+- What is the meaning and significance of the results?
   - ...
 - How do the results relate to existing work?
+  - ...
+- What is the potential impact of the results?
   - ...